JUnit & TestNG

 NZ Context

 JUnit is the default testing framework in NZ Java teams.
 Every Java developer job posting in NZ lists JUnit experience.
 TestNG appears less frequently but is common in test automation roles.
-ANZ, ASB, and NZ government agencies use JUnit extensively for their Java backend systems.
-For NZ testers in Java environments, JUnit 5 proficiency is mandatory.
+NZ banks and financial services organisations, NZ government agencies, and large NZ insurers all rely heavily on JUnit for their Java backend systems — years of investment in these suites means the skill remains consistently in demand.
+For NZ testers working in Java environments, JUnit 5 proficiency is mandatory.

 Alternatives